ffuszthaler/dotfiles/README.md

 # .dotfiles

-If you want you can use them.
+These are my dotfiles.
+You can use them if you want to.